Medicare covers Durable Medical Equipment when a patient has a medical need and a doctor writes a prescription.

-The equipment must provide durability so a patient can have multiple and long-term use of the equipment.
-It must also provide appropriate therapeutic use in the home for the medical condition in which it’s being used.
-Lastly, it must be deemed medically necessary by a licensed healthcare provider.
+The equipment must provide durability so a patient can have multiple and long-term use.
+It must also provide appropriate therapeutic use in the home for the medical condition.

 Medicare Coverage of Durable Medical Equipment